videolan/libvlcsharp/README.md

 You can look through issues we currently have on the [VideoLAN Gitlab](https://code.videolan.org/videolan/LibVLCSharp).
 Please pick one of our GitLab issue templates so we can assist you better.

+There are [up for grabs tickets](https://code.videolan.org/videolan/LibVLCSharp/-/issues?label_name%5B%5D=up-for-grabs) as well if you would like to start contributing.

 ## Questions and Support

 ### Bug trackers